Published 2014-12-27.

 If your exceptions are invariant in all their properties each time,

-you could define a singleton object
+you could define a singleton object instead of a class instance for even greater efficiency.

 scala> object TheExceptTrace extends Exception("Boom!") with NoStackTrace defined module TheExceptTrace